 Pi Omicron Chapter of Alpha Phi Sigma: Bi-Partisan Criminal Justice Reform Panel

-The Pi Omicron Chapter of Alpha Phi Sigma held our first event at Lynchburg College on Wednesday March 23, 2016 from 6-8pm.
+The Pi Omicron Chapter of Alpha Phi Sigma held our first event at University of Lynchburg on Wednesday March 23, 2016 from 6-8pm.
 The event was a Bi-Partisan Criminal Justice Reform discussion by a panel of local criminal justice professionals.
 The professionals included the Director of Probation, Robert Wade, the Administrator of Blue Ridge Regional Jail, Timothy Trent, Lynchburg Chief of Police, Raul Diaz, and the Deputy Commonwealth Attorney, Bethany Harrison.
 The event was open to all Criminology students and faculty members.

 The event was kicked off by our President, Elizabeth LaBelle, who introduced Alpha Phi Sigma as an organization and the executive committee in attendance.
 Elizabeth then gave a brief explanation of what Bi-Partisan Criminal Justice Reform is defined as, in case any of the audience members were uninformed or unsure of the topic.
 Each executive member introduced a member of the panel, and then we allowed the panel members to take over.
 The members were asked to explain what their job responsibilities entail, their stance on Bi-Partisan Criminal Justice Reform, how it affects their job or field specifically, and what changes they would like to see implemented.